 P.S.: The picture below was taken during hiking in Thailand when I found this gorgeous lady chained.
 I decided to buy her some bananas to feed and give her some love.

-One of the most fascinating reasons for traveling is to learn from a new culture.
+One of the most fascinating reasons for traveling and one of the best ways to be a responsible tourist, is to learn from the local culture

 If you go on vacation and miss the opportunity to interact with the locals, you are missing a huge opportunity to understand the culture of the place you are visiting.